top of page

 Debt

 Another important aspect to consider is the level of debt.
-It is crucial to determine whether a business carries a manageable amount of debt - ideally, one that could be repaid within a three-year period.
-To assess this, I divide total long-term debt by earnings.
-After analyzing Fastenal’s financials, I found that the company currently carries no debt.
-Therefore, debt is not a concern when considering an investment in Fastenal.
-It’s also worth noting that over the past 10 years, Fastenal has never exceeded 0,22 years' worth of earnings in debt.
-This long track record of maintaining minimal debt suggests that debt is unlikely to become a significant concern going forward.
+I want a business to carry a manageable amount of debt, ideally one that could be repaid within three years of earnings.
+To assess this, I divide total long term debt by earnings.
+After analyzing Fastenal’s financials, the company currently carries no debt, meaning debt is not a concern when considering an investment.
+It is also worth noting that over the past 10 years Fastenal has never exceeded 0,22 years of earnings in debt.
+This long track record of minimal leverage suggests debt is unlikely to become a meaningful risk going forward.

 Support the Blog